Gillams Properties 01392 459 900

 Streatham Sports Park 3G Astroturf

-About Hockey at Exeter
+About Hockey at Exeter University

 The University of Exeter Hockey Club is one of the most decorated and respected sports clubs at the university, consistently ranking among the top 10 university hockey programmes in England.
 Both men's and women's 1st XIs compete in the BUCS South West Premier Division and have featured in BUCS Premier League knockout stages — the national competition level.
 The six-team structure (three men's, three women's) ensures every level of player has a competitive team.
 Exeter has produced England Hockey internationals at U18, U21, and senior level.
 The strong social culture — mixed socials, post-match traditions, and an annual overseas tour — makes hockey one of the most socially integrated sports clubs at the university.
 Home fixtures on the 3G astroturf at Streatham Sports Park draw significant student crowds.